-- equity instruments, amounting to BGN 15,820 thousand currently classified as available-for-sale financial assets for which a fair value through profit and loss valuation method will be applied.
-In relation to this the Group reclassified as of 01 January 2018 form its revaluation reserve, net of taxes, in other reserves and retained earnings the amount of BGN 4,904 thousand. - equity investments, amounting to BGN 4,164 thousand available-for-sale, up to now measured at fair value through profit or loss which the Group continued to measure on the same basis under IFRS 9; - debt instruments, amounting to BGN 9,830 thousand currently classified as held-to-maturity and measured at amortised cost which meet the conditions for classification at amortised cost under IFRS 9. - debt instruments, amounting to BGN 1,261 thousand currently classified as financial assets available-for-sale which meet the conditions for classification at amortised cost under IFRS 9.
+- equity investments, amounting to BGN 4,164 thousand available-for-sale, up to now measured at fair value through profit or loss which the Group continued to measure on the same basis under IFRS 9; - debt instruments, amounting to BGN 9,830 thousand currently classified as held-to-maturity and measured at amortised cost which meet the conditions for classification at amortised cost under IFRS 9. - debt instruments, amounting to BGN 1,261 thousand currently classified as financial assets availablefor-sale which meet the conditions for classification at amortised cost under IFRS 9.
 Management does not report a significant effect on the equity components (revaluation reserve of investments in securities) from this change in accounting.